2023 Election Cycle

 and updates on individual absentee ballot requests - can be found online at www.MI.gov/vote.

-The November 2023 election will determine who holds each of three seats on the Marquette City Commission, as well as two seats on the Marquette Board of Light and Power.
+The November 2024 election will also determine who holds each of two seats on the Marquette City Commission, as well as two seats on the Marquette Board of Light and Power.
 All seats are for three-year terms.

-Under Michigan law, candidates for these local offices were required to complete and file nominating petitions with the City Clerk by 4 p.m. on April 25, 2023.
+Under Michigan law, candidates for these local offices are required to have completed and filed nominating petitions with the City Clerk by 4 p.m. on April 23, 2024.

 Candidate Filing Information